In This Article

 What To Expect from a Christine Chin Facial

 I was brought into a treatment room, and one of Chin's estheticians began prepping my skin for the facial.
-After a cleanse, steam, and comfortable glycolic peel, Chin walked into the room and introduced herself.
+After a cleanse, steam, and skin prep for a glycolic peel, Chin walked into the room and introduced herself.
 She was sweet and talkative—a far cry from the "Mean Christine" moniker she's earned from her cult following.
 She told me I had nice skin, "like a 21-year-old."
 I was understandably proud (practically beaming) as someone with a few vices and an added seven years.

 She continued to prick, dig, and squeeze all over my cheeks, forehead, and jawline, cleaning each and every pore on my face with quick and intricate precision.
 Chin got about halfway through before she showed me the mirror again.
 Up until then, I had been fine, in a little bit of pain but nothing I couldn't handle.
 I looked in the hand-held mirror expecting to see glowy, rosy skin.
 Usually, that's why facialists have mirrors on hand.
 I opened my eyes and couldn't believe what I saw—blood, redness, and the end of Chin's needle of choice.

 Again, as I mentioned earlier, I'm a wimp.
 I shut my eyes as tightly as I possibly could and tried to forget what I saw.
 "I like to show my patients what I'm doing so they know the pain is worth it," she explains.
 Immediately, I felt a rush of dizziness and had to take a quick break.
 Christine and the two women assisting her couldn't have made me feel more comfortable—providing a cold water bottle, kind conversation, and space so I could get some air.
 To be honest, it seemed like I wasn't the first person to need a time-out from under the light.